 Le Cordon Bleu, Paris

-Julia enrolled at the prestigious Le Cordon Bleu in Paris in 1949.
-This was one of the world’s most famous cooking schools, founded in 1895.
+Le Cordon Bleu was one of the world’s most famous cooking schools, founded in 1895.
+The training was rigorous and traditional.
+Julia learned classic French techniques that would become the foundation of her teaching.

 | Detail | Information |